Healing our Distress: The Potential of Psilocybin-assisted Therapy

 Current & upcoming cancer-related clinical trials on psilocybin-assisted therapy

-Pragmatic Trial of Psilocybin Therapy in Palliative Care (PT2PC) (Not yet recruiting as of June 2022)
+Pragmatic Trial of Psilocybin Therapy in Palliative Care (PT2PC) (still recruiting as of March 2025)

-Psilocybin Therapy in Advanced Cancer (Not yet recruiting as of June 2022)
+Psilocybin in Cancer Pain (still recruiting as of October 2025)

 Research Centers